PhiLhoSoft/PhiLhoSoft.github.io/source/_posts/Programming/Using-Lodash-for-fun-and-profit.md

 ## Various other functions

+Lodash offers a number of functions to check the type of a given value:

+isUndefined, isNull,
-Lodash offers a number of functions to check the type of a given value: isUndefined, isNull, isObject, isArray, isFunction, isNative (function), isBoolean, isDate, isNumber, isRegexp, isString, isArgument, isError, isTypedArray, isElement (Dom element), isNaN, isFinite
+isObject, isArray, isFunction, isNative (function), isBoolean, isDate, isNumber, isRegexp, isString, isArguments, isError, isTypedArray, isElement (Dom element), isNaN, isFinite

 Their name is explicit enough to dispense of a short description.
 See doc for details.
 They a particularly useful to ensure an argument has been passed to a function.

 `_.isEmpty` checks if the given value is empty.
 Can check for arrays, objects, strings and jQuery-like collections, `_.isEqual` does a deep comparison between two values to determine if they are equivalent.
 A customizer function allows some fuzzy logic (eg. case-insensitive comparison, etc.).
 `_.isMatch` does a deep comparison to determine if the given object includes all the properties of the source object.
+Ie. that's a partial `isEqual`, ignoring properties in given object not in source object.
 Also accepts a customizer function.

 `_.clone` and `_.cloneDeep` create respectively a shallow and a deep clone of the given value.
 Accepts a customizer.